 “I am glad.
 I have lived at Longbourn all my life, and I can only imagine what it must be like to get used to living in a new place.”

-“I have lived several places and found that I settled in quite well in each one.”
+“I have lived several places and found that, in each one, I settled in quite well.”
 He laughed.
 “I have often been told I am easy to please.”

 Elizabeth considered this a good trait for a gentleman to have.
-She let out a soft laugh as she turned to take Mr. Darcy’s hand.
-Her smile quickly disappeared when she looked up into Darcy’s scowling face.
+She let out a soft laugh as she turned to take Mr. Darcy’s hand, her smile quickly fading.
 The fact that he did not speak to her did nothing to improve her opinion of him.
+She felt as though he was looking at her only to find fault.

 When she and Mr. Bingley came back together, he said, “I hope you will allow my sisters to pay you a call at Longbourn.
 I do wish them to become better acquainted with you and your family.”